View of a street in the city, in the dark.

 What is the difference between the Porsche Mobile Charger Connect and the Porsche Mobile Charger?

-The Porsche Mobile Charger and the Porsche Mobile Charger Connect are both chargers for vehicles with a high-voltage battery.
-They differ in their charging performance and the functions they support.
+The Porsche Mobile Charger and the Porsche Mobile Charger Connect are chargers for vehicles with high-voltage batteries.
+They differ in charging power and supported functions.

 Can I connect the Porsche charging equipment to other energy management systems?